-Patrols in the District will continue as business as usual in 2023/2024 and will be used to continue to target gear marking and monitor compliance.
-Feedback from fishers highlights concerns over non-compliance with this requirement.
+Patrols in the District will continue in FY 2023/2024 and will be used to continue to target gear marking and monitor compliance.
+Feedback from fishers has highlighted concerns over non-compliance with this requirement.

-Patrols will continue in the District to monitor compliance with Potting Permit Conditions.
+Patrols will continue in the District to monitor compliance with the Potting Permit Conditions.
 Achieving high rates of compliance remains an ongoing objective.